EvanLosh/EvanLosh/README.md

 Hi, I'm Evan Losh.
-I am currently learning fullstack web development with Flatiron School.
-You can reach me through LinkedIn.
+I am currently learning fullstack web development with Flatiron School's bootcamp for software engineering.
+You can find me on LinkedIn.

 <!---
 EvanLosh/EvanLosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.